lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
 But, we know there are confounders.
 We know men tend to be taller and men are more likely to get cancer.

-We can add these links into dagitty.
+We then add these links into dagitty.
 Since sex is linked with both height and cancer, we include both by wrapping them in curly brackets.

 Plotting it shows the links we've added.